johanpiquet/jopin/README.md

 It's a loader, which has two goals:
 * Allowing custom imports for node.js and bun.js.
-* Offer watcher doing automatic restart on file change and automatic browser refresh.
+* Enable a watcher doing automatic restart on file change and automatic browser refresh.

-## Custom imports

-### What are custom imports?
+## What are custom imports?

 With node.js, you can't import a CSS file.
 Doing this `import "./my-css.scss` throw an error.
 It's a matter if you want to do React SSR (Server Side Rendering).